-Rubric "SelMeth" (Rating on Select Method(s)) tend to get especially low ratings.
-That is because the 3rd quantile for "SelMeth" is 2 (See Table 4), which is the lowest among all the rubrics.
-This means that at least 75% of artifacts get score lower than 2 for rubric "SelMeth".
-And the max score for rubric "Selmeth" is 3, which is also lower than all the other rubrics.
+Rubric SelMeth (Rating on Select Method(s)) tend to get especially low ratings.
+That is because the 3rd quantile for SelMeth is 2 (See Table 4), which is the lowest among all the rubrics.
+This means that at least 75% of artifacts get score lower than 2 for rubric SelMeth.
+And the max score for rubric Selmeth is 3, which is also lower than all the other rubrics.
 We can also see from the table of counts that 99 artifacts get score that is equal or lower than 2, which collides with our findings in the Figure 1.

-Though, from the histogram (See Figure 1), the percentage that artifacts scored in 1 of the rubric "CritDes" is the lowest among all the other rubrics and has largest number of rating 1, the total amount of artifacts scored less than or equal to 2 is lower than "SelMeth".
-So, we are still apt to draw the conclusion that rubric "SelMeth" tend to get especially low ratings.
+Though, the percentage that artifacts scored in 1 of the rubric CritDes is the lowest among all the other rubrics and has largest number of rating 1, the total amount of artifacts scored less than or equal to 2 is lower than SelMeth.
+So, we are still apt to draw the conclusion that rubric SelMeth tend to get especially low ratings.